Taiwopeter-babs/techprosng-backend-task/OPTIMIZATION.md

     CREATE INDEX idx_user_email ON users(userEmail);
     ```

     Of course, this would not matter if the database server is hosted on a machine with enough compute resources.
 Still, it is reasonable to consider the effect many indexes might have on a single database if not required.
-For this case, separately indexing the columns was useful.
+But for this case, separately indexing the columns was useful.

 - ### Implement a caching system
   Utilizing a cache memory, like redis, to store the most recently accessed query results will improve response times, and ultimately improve query performance.
 To actualize this, a middleware layer is put in place so that every HTTP `GET` request paases through it to first check the cache memory for the requested resource, and only if the resource is unavailable, then the database is queried.